abhishekanand10/SQL-QUERIES/README.md

 # SQL-QUERIES
-analysis done with dognition database
+analysis done with dognition and dillards database